 The Little White Taxi was built in 1995 and had four owners during her twenty year career in London.
-She was then used as a promotional tool for a firm for around three years before being owned by a taxi trade mechanic for around two years.
-The Little White Taxi came to Cornwall in June this year and has undergone extensive cosmetic and mechanical refurbishment.
+She was then restored and used as a promotional tool for a firm for around three years.
+She was then owned by a taxi trade mechanic for around two years.
+The Little White Taxi came to Cornwall in May 2020 and has undergone extensive cosmetic and mechanical refurbishment.

 The Little White Taxi is one of around only 10 still in public service and one of only 307 currently on the road in the UK.